contactlab/contacthub-sdk-dotnet/README.md

         }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Add an anonymous event with a Session and then reconciles to the customer.
+Add an anonymous event with a `Session` and then reconcile it with a customer:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ cs
     //create new session